Bayesian optimization of non-classical optomechanical correlations: Approximations in the theory of cavity optomechanics

 Importantly, since the coefficients in the equations of motion in RWA are time-independent, these equations can be solved analytically:

 One can then proceed substituting this solution into the definition of the covariance matrix to compute the latter.

 In the particular case of RWA an analytical solution for the quadratures can be obtained by substituting solution~\eqref{eq:sol_analytic} into the input-output relations~\eqref{eq:input_output} and the definition of the pulse quadratures~\eqref{eq:pulses_definition}.
 Substitution of this solution into definition of the covariance matrix yields an analytical expression for $\mmat V$.
-If, in addition to the condition of resolved sideband, the condition of weak coupling $g \ll \kappa$ and long pulses $\tau \gg \kappa^{-1}$ is satisfied, the intracavity optical mode can be adiabatically eliminated and the dynamics of the quadratures approaches the pure two-mode squeezing described by the transformations~\cite{hofer_quantum_2011}

-Here we define the amplification gain $\ampgain$ and the measurement weight function $f\up{out}$ which in the adiabatic regime have simple expressions: